07th-mod/python-patcher/README.md

 **The below information is for developers only.**

+## Common Installer tasks HOWTO

+### Updating landing page and mod page "update" banners

+The HTML for the landing page and update banners for each mod is dynamically fetched from this github repo [https://github.com/07th-mod/python-patcher-updates](https://github.com/07th-mod/python-patcher-updates).

+To update the html:

+ - Edit and save the appropriate HTML file
+ - Push the commit to the repo
+ - Wait for the release to be published automatically (normally takes 15-30 seconds)

+Currently only the landing page and Hou+ implement this updateable html function.

+More detail is available in the `Readme.md` page on that repo.

 ## Python Development Environment Setup

 If you have no preference for IDE, I would recommend `Pycharm` as it will help reduce mistakes while you're writing your code.
 Please conform to the follwing guidelines: